PrisRilla/sql-case-study/README.md

 ## Getting Started

 1. Run `% docker-compose up` to build container.
 This will set up your data base using image from Dockerfile (which in this case uses data volume already backed up)
 2. `% mssql -u sa -p reallyStrongPwd123` to enter mssql interactive mode/cli.
 You will be able to create tables and make queries.
-Please be sure to backkup and save as new image should you make a fundamentally different image you need in future.
+Please be sure to backup and save as new image should you make a fundamentally different image you need in future.
 3. `% docker exec -it [container id] /bin/bash/` allows for interactive mode, allowing for bash to hijack shell